tdmnew/tetris_bevy/README.md

 ## TODO

-- Tetromino Rotation
+- ~Tetromino Rotation~
-- Scores
+- ~Scores~
+- Fix collision bugs with rotation and acceleration
 - (Maybe) replace the simple shapes with actual sprites.